iceleekuleo/openshift-angular-example/README.md

 Create an account at http://openshift.redhat.com/

-Create a nodejs-0.10 application (you can call your application whatever you want)
+Create a nodejs-0.10 ng application (you can call your application whatever you want)

     rhc app create -a ng -t nodejs-0.10